decodeanalyst/sovryn-website/content/posts/blog-post-4/sovryn-community-votes-pomp-in.md

 ---
-title: Sovryn
+title: Sovryn community votes pomp in
 date: 2021-03-25
-description: "Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform" image : "/src/static/blog/blog-post-4"
+description: "Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform" image : "./blog-post-4.png"
-images: ["/src/static/blog/blog-post-4"]
+images: ["./blog-post-4.png"]
 imageAlt: Sovryn is the decentralized Bitcoin trading and lending platform.
 ---
 </br>